pySTEPS/pysteps/doc/source/user_guide/example_data.rst

 Installing the Example data
 ===========================

-The examples scripts in the user guide as well as the pySTEPS build-in tests use the example radar data available in a separate repository:
+The examples scripts in the user guide, as well as the pySTEPS build-in tests, use the example radar data available in a separate repository:
 `pysteps-data <https://github.com/pySTEPS/pysteps-data>`_.